DNF (software): History

+Since the launch of Fedora Linux 41, DNF5 is the new default packaging tool.
+This release features new performance enhancements, updated terminal output, and fully integrated modularity.

 Adoption

 DNF has been the default command-line package manager for Fedora since version 22, which was released in May 2015.
 The libdnf library is used as a package backend in PackageKit, which offers a graphical user interface (GUI).
-Later dnfdragora was developed for Fedora 27 as another alternative graphical front-end of DNF.
+Later, dnfdragora was developed for Fedora 27 as another alternative graphical front-end of DNF.
 DNF has also been available as an alternate package manager for Mageia Linux since version 6 and may become the default sometime in the future.

-It is also the default package manager for RedHat Enterprise Linux, and by extension, Rocky Linux.